Last Modified Date: 24 Apr 2017

 AnswerWorkbooks can be shared with people who do not have Tableau Desktop in the following three ways:

-- Use Tableau Server.
+- Publish the workbook to Tableau Server.
 Tableau Server provides browser-based analytics.
 After publishing your workbook to Tableau Server, others with a Tableau Server account can sign in to see your workbook.
 A trial version of Tableau Server can be downloaded from the Tableau Server Product page.

-- Use Tableau Online.
+- Publish the workbook to Tableau Online.
 Tableau Online let you view and share dashboards from the office, at home or on the road.
 Native mobile apps, from the Web or a tablet.
 Only authorized users can interact with data and dashboards.
 Use single sign-on to make security easy for trusted users.
 A trial version of Tableau Online can be requested from the Tableau Online Product page.

 Thank you for providing your feedback on the effectiveness of the article.